brandonstiles1/bark-at-app-client/README.md

 The app was built using Node.js, using Axios to make API calls to a no-SQL database using Google Firebase, which retrieves user information & Barks.

 #### Front end
-The front end is built completely in [React.js][React] and JavaScript and utilizes React's [Redux][Redux] architecture.
+The front end is built completely in [React.js][React] and JavaScript & uses React [Redux][Redux] to manage the state.
 React's virtual DOM allows for lightning-quick rerendering without requiring new pages to be sent from the server.
-Even modals appear/disappear using React rather than toggling CSS display properties.

 #### Libraries